odi-group-1/soton-bot/readme.md

 1. Make a api.ai account
 2. Make a clean agent
-2. Import our agent dump
+3. Import our agent dump
+4. Connect the Node.js bot to api.ai agent

 ##### 1 - Making an account
 Each agent is (as of 18.05.17) associated with a single account.
 Hence until this issue is solved you may want to share an account.